 Don’t let apps share data.
 When you download a social app, it will ask if it can access information stored on your phone, such as your contacts, photos, music, and calendar.
 Say no. If the app won’t work without this data, consider whether you can share some of what it’s requesting but not all.
 Or find a similar app that doesn’t overreach.

 Be careful with social logins.
 When you log onto a site or app with your Facebook or Google username and password, you may be agreeing to share certain information from your profile.
 Read the fine print to know what you’re sharing, and edit if possible.
 Even if you limit what’s shared with the third party, your social network will continue to track your behavior.

 Do regular privacy checks.
 Get in the habit of regularly checking your privacy settings on all social apps you use.
 Do this in front of your kids and narrate the experience to demonstrate how important keeping track of your information is.

 Use tough passwords and change them frequently.
 The best practice for passwords is to use real words or phrases you can remember easily – but spell them incorrectly.
 They should be at least eight characters and have a combination of letters, numbers, and special characters, such as 5pEAzhawh$ for “five pizzas.”
 Even better, use a password manager like Lastpass.
 Get more password tips.

 Tweak your home assistants.
 Keep Alexa and Google Home’s microphones off if you’re not using them.
 Also, periodically comb through the settings either on the apps or in your online profile to see what you’ve shared and whether you need to delete recordings or make other privacy changes.

-Whether it's with a Post-it or a cute customized cover, block your webcam from potential spies.
-It might seem paranoid, but even Mark Zuckerberg
+Cover your cameras.
+Whether it’s with a Post-it or a cute customized cover, block your webcam from potential spies.
+It might seem paranoid, but even Mark Zuckerberg does it.